15 Top Things To Do In Seattle In July 2025

 10) Dine at Local Restaurants

-We have a rule when it comes to dining out while traveling; no chains or fast food whenever possible.
-Seattle has no shortage of amazing, local restaurants that are sure to appease every pallet.
+We have a rule when it comes to dining out while traveling; no chains or fast food joints whenever possible.
+Thankfully, Seattle is stacked with amazing, local restaurants that are sure to appease every pallet.

-You’ll find some good ones alongside and within Pike Place, but try to venture out into downtown and the local neighborhoods to find countless hidden gems.
-The pic of the flatbread above is from, “Old Stove Brewery”, in Pike Place.
-Amazing food, beer, and service.
+You’ll find a handful of epic eateries alongside and within Pike Place Market, but try to venture out into downtown and the local neighborhoods.
+If you do, you'll find countless hidden gems.
+The pic of the flatbread above is from, “Old Stove Brewery”, just outside of Pike Place, proper.

-Being a huge Chris Cornell and Soundgarden fan, once I found out about his bronze statue outside of the Museum of Popular Culture (or MoPop), I knew I HAD to see and photograph it as he was quite the influence in my life.
+Being a huge Chris Cornell and Soundgarden fan, once I found out about a bronze statue made in his honor outside of the Museum of Popular Culture (or MoPop), I knew I HAD to see and photograph it, as I've always found his music influential.

-If you’re a fan, there’s no debate.
-The statue can be found along the exterior of the Museum of Popular Culture on the street side.
-In my opinion, at night is the best time to view/photograph it.
+If you’re a fan, there’s no debate, go check it out.
+It can be found along the exterior of the Museum of Popular Culture, within the Seattle Center grounds, on the street side.
+In my opinion, nighttime is the best time to photograph it, as there's an illuminated mural of Chris in the background.

-Street art is everywhere in Seattle, but my personal favorites were found in the hip neighborhood of Greenwood.
-This is also where we booked our Airbnb for our Seattle vacation.
+Street art is everywhere in Seattle, but my personal favorites were found in the trendy neighborhood of Greenwood.
+This is also where we booked our Airbnb for our first trip to the Emerald city.
+You can check that out here, if you like.

 We found out about the murals after trying to get a table at, “Flintcreek Cattle Co.”, but ended up having about an hour to wait.
 So we walked around and found them.
 They’re ever changing so the art never gets stale.

-Pike Place has it all.
-Visit the market while fishermen throw freshly caught fish over your heads as they prepare them for sale.
-Head deeper inside and see all the fresh crab, produce, homemade jelly, spices, gifts, and more!
+Pike Place Market has it all.
+Visit the market in the morning and witness fishermen tossing freshly caught fish over the heads of tourists as they prepare them for sale.
+Head deeper inside and see all the fresh crab, produce, homemade jellies, spices, gifts, and more!

-If you’re like most people and want get a picture of the infamous Pike Place sign, the exact address is:
+If you’re like most people and want a picture with the infamous Pike Place Market sign (pictured above), the exact address is:

 85 Pike Street #500, Seattle, WA 98101

-As with most places in Seattle, I highly recommend photographing it at night for the full effect.
+As with most places in Seattle, I highly recommend photographing the area at night for the full effect.

-Located at Pier 57 on Elliot Bay, Seattle’s Great Wheel is fun for every member of the family (unless you’re with someone who’s terrified of heights).
-It has an overall height of 175 feet and it was the tallest Ferris wheel on the west coast when it opened in 2012.
+Located at Pier 57 on Elliott Bay, the Seattle Great Wheel is a great time for every member of the family (unless you’re terrified of heights, that is).
+It has an overall height of 175 feet and became the tallest ferris wheel on the west coast since opening in June 2012.

-Sure, just about every major city has one of these by now but if nothing else, the views of the city and Puget Sound you’ll get from the top will more than make up for it being, “just another Ferris wheel”.
-Going at sunset or at night would be best.
-Get your tickets here.
+Sure, just about every major city has one of these by now but if nothing else, the views of downtown Seattle and Puget Sound you’ll get from the top will more than make up for it being, “just another Ferris wheel”.
+Going at sunset or at night would be best, in my opinion.

-I’ve saved what is perhaps the best for last; the underground tour.
-In the 1800’s, this part of the city was hastily built without any consideration of the rising tide that would regularly haunt them.
+I’ve saved what is, perhaps, the best for last; the Seattle Underground Tour.
+In the 1800’s, this part of the city was hastily built without any consideration of the rising tide that would regularly cause destruction.
 Tons of muddy water would rush through town with enough force to consume children and small dogs.

-In 1889, the Great Seattle Fire would burn around 25 square blocks worth of buildings to the ground.
-When the decision was made to rebuild, they did so by literally re-building on top of the remains of the old buildings and street.
-They accomplished this with retaining walls.
+Thus, in 1889, when the Great Seattle Fire burned 25 square blocks worth of buildings to the ground, the decision was made to rebuild, literally, on top of the remains of the old buildings and street.
+At completion, this left pathways through the original streets and remains of old buildings underneath the new street.

-There are a few operators who conduct this tour but the biggest and most known is Bill Speidel’s.
-You get a quick rundown of the history of the area and are then taken underground to see what the original streets and some of its buildings looked like.
-I don’t normally like organized tours, but this one is well worth the money.
+There are a few operators who conduct this tour but the biggest and best is Bill Speidel’s.
+You'll get a quick rundown of the history of the area and are then taken underground to see what the original streets and some of its buildings looked like.
+I don’t normally like organized tours, but this one was well worth the money.